MadeByMike/madebymike/_posts/2015-1-5-zero-element-loading-animations.md

 100-1-28 = 71
 ```

 **Note**: You might not want to confine the circle to the inner width of the bar.
-Take a look at some of the other examples I’ve done and adjust the calculations accordingly.
+Take a look at some of the examples I’ve done in the links at end of this article.

 You can of course change the sizes and colors to suit your preferences, as well as the border width or other properties, just remember if you change these adjust the calculations accordingly.

-If you’d like to make one a now you can, [fork my zero element animation boilerplate](http://codepen.io/MadeByMike/pen/6fced0cf51ce07ef6833aa775d254652).
+If you’d like to make a horizontal zero element loading animation you can, [fork my zero element animation boilerplate](http://codepen.io/MadeByMike/pen/6fced0cf51ce07ef6833aa775d254652).

 This is of course only one possible type of loading animation.
 There are plenty of alternatives that could be made using the same technique.

 I’ve created some other examples such as a radial loading animation - I'll admit, this one generates some lengthy css, but in most cases it is still smaller than an image or even an SVG.
 To create more complex animations like this you are going to need a preprocessor or some kind of script to generate the keyframes.
-Otherwise minor changes are going to result in a significant re calculations and this is not something you would want to do by hand.
+Otherwise minor changes are going to result in a significant re-calculations and this is not something you would want to do by hand.

 Please let me know on [twitter](https://twitter.com/MikeRiethmuller) if you find this useful, if you have some more examples or if you have any questions.
 I'll be happy to add you examples here.